CoquiCoders/beta-book/metrics/README.md

 ## **Business owner**

-In the current context it takes a citizen around:
+In the current context it takes a business owner around:

 1. 10 days researching online
 2. Several visits to the government agencies